Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Results and discussion

 The specific magnet configuration required to reach \hyperlsw's primary physics goals can be re-arranged to achieve other objectives -- similar to more generic LSW experiments.
 For instance, photons and gravitons can interconvert inside a magnetic field via the (inverse) Gertsenshtein effect \cite{1961_Gertsenshtein}, making it possible for LSW experiments to detect gravitational waves (GWs)~\cite{1908.00232}.
 The minimal detectable GW amplitude scales as $(BL)^{-1} a^{-1/2}$, making \hyperlsw in principle very sensitive to GWs emitted below the limit set by Big Bang Nucleosynthesis~\cite[cf.][Fig.~5]{1908.00232} -- albeit only with extremely narrow spectral range if all magnets are used.

 The magnets used in \hyperlsw could also be repurposed for other (axion) experiments.
-Examples are CAST used prototype magnets from the LHC~\cite{hep-ex/0411033}, and the ongoing ALPS-II experiment used modified magnets from the decommissioned HERA accelerator~\cite{2004.13441}.
+Examples are CAST used prototype magnets from the LHC~\cite{hep-ex/0411033}, and the ongoing ALPS~II experiment used modified magnets from the decommissioned HERA accelerator~\cite{2004.13441}.

 The larger aperture diameter of our magnets might enable previously impossible use cases, such as magnetic resonance imaging -- although the required magnetic field homogeneity would pose significant challenges.